Research has demonstrated the effectiveness of classical conditioning in altering human behavior.

 Classical conditioning is effective in a number of therapeutic treatments in humans, such as aversion therapy, systematic desensitization, and flooding.

 Classical conditioning is used not only in therapeutic interventions, but in everyday life as well, such as by advertising agencies.

 Since Ivan Pavlov's original experiments, many studies have examined the application of classical conditioning to human behavior.

-In the early 1900's, John B. Watson carried out a classical conditioning experiment on an infant boy called "little Albert."
-Watson was interested in examining the effects of conditioning on the fear response in humans.
-Watson took little Albert when he was just an infant and introduced him to a number of items such as a white rat, a bunny, and a dog.
-Little Albert was not fearful of any of the items.
+In the early 1900s, John B. Watson carried out a controversial classical conditioning experiment on an infant boy called "Little Albert."
+Watson was interested in examining the effects of conditioning on the fear response in humans, and he introduced Little Albert to a number of items such as a white rat, a bunny, and a dog.
+Albert was originally not fearful of any of the items.
 Watson then allowed Albert to play with the rat, but as Albert played, Watson suddenly banged a hammer on a metal bar.
 The sound startled Albert and caused him to cry.
-Each time Albert touched the rat, Watson banged the hammer on the bar.
-Watson was able to successfully condition Albert to fear the rat.
-At the sight of the rat, Albert would become extremely distressed.
-Additionally, Albert's fear extended to other similar animals and items such as a rabbit and even a Santa Claus mask.
+Each time Albert touched the rat, Watson again banged the hammer on the bar.
+Watson was able to successfully condition Albert to fear the rat because of its association with the loud noise.
+Eventually, Albert was conditioned to fear other similar furry items such as a rabbit and even a Santa Claus mask.
 While Watson’s research provided new insight into conditioning, it would be considered unethical by the current ethical standards set forth by the American Psychological Association.

 The influence of classical conditioning can be seen in responses such as phobias, disgust, nausea, anger, and sexual arousal.
 A familiar example is conditioned nausea, in which the sight or smell of a particular food causes nausea because it caused stomach upset in the past.
 Similarly, when the sight of a dog has been associated with a memory of being bitten, the result may be a conditioned fear of dogs.